ewilderj/coin-tosser/README.md

 Coin tossing simulation
 =======================

-In his book the Black Swan, Nicholas Nassim Taleb describes a simple way to derive a Gaussian distribution curve.
+In his book The Black Swan, Nassim Nicholas Taleb describes a simple way to derive a Gaussian distribution curve.
 Gamble repeatedly on the outcome of a coin toss.
 If it's heads, you win a dollar.
 If it's tails, you lose a dollar.
 Repeat the